chrishoage/arrsync/README.md

-# Arrsync
+# *arrsync

-Arrsync syncs takes a source Sonarr/Radarr/Lidarr server and syncs the items that are missing on a destination Sonarr/Radarr/Lidarr server using the API.
+Arrsync syncs a source Sonarr/Radarr/Lidarr server and adds the items that are missing on a destination Sonarr/Radarr/Lidarr server using the API.

 ## ⚠️ WARNING ⚠️